Subnet Security

 Each DHT store request will first go through an Authorizer, if an Authorizer is implemented into the DHT Protocol (see example implementations below).
 For instance, records are stored through the DHT Protocol (see /dht/protocol.py).
 When you request another peer to store something, or another peer requests you to store something, both the request and response will go through the Authorizer first (see get_stub(p2p, peer) for a more detailed explanation), then the Record Validator is called before the record is stored.

-For example, if utilizing a commit-reveal, you will likely implement the predicate validator or even create a custom validator.
+For example, if utilizing a commit-reveal, you will likely implement the predicate validator or even create a custom record validator.
 A predicate validator allows Python callables to be accessed when storing or getting data from the DHT records, such as accessing blockchain RPC methods.
 This can be used to have a commit-reveal scheme in-subnet to ensure commits and reveals can only be performed between specific blocks in specific epochs.
-For example, you can require f"commit-{current_epoch}" can only be stored up to the 50% mark of the epoch (the current_epoch and 50% mark can be accessed and calculated from values from the callable function).
+For example, you can require f"commit-{current_epoch}" can only be stored up to the 50% mark of the epoch (the current_epoch and the 50% mark can be accessed and calculated from values from the callable function).

 At a minimum, a subnet should only allow keys that are required to be stored in the DHT records, and require a maximum expiration time in the storage for as long as it's required.